cdb3ny/Mitochondrial-Genome-Scripts/README.md

 # Mitochondrial-Genome-Scripts
 # The code associated with this repository was used to assemble the primary genome discussed in Kovar et al., in review with Genome Biology and Evolution.

-# There are two shell scripts included herein
+# There are two shell scripts included herein - one counts mononucleotides and the other is the iterative genome assembler

 #MONONUCLEOTIDE COUNTING
-# The first tools is a simple script to count mononucleotide repeats in a genome (a fasta file).
+# The first tool is a simple script to count mononucleotide repeats in a genome (a fasta file).
 A commented explanation is included with the script.

 #ITERATIVE GENOME ASSEMBLER
 # the second tool is a script of a pipeline for the iterative assembly of mitochondrial (or similar genomes) from long read (PacBio data)